(Coffee) staling is defined as the loss and alteration of the volatile aroma constituents.

 The roasting of coffee beans causes a large number of chemical changes to occur.
 Depending on the degree of roast, two “thermal bumps” impact the beans while roasting.
 These bumps, or “cracks” as they are commonly referred to by roast-masters, determine the roast profile of the coffee.
-The first crack happens when the water molecules vaporize from the bean.
+The first crack occurs as the water molecules vaporize from the bean.
 Ending the roast at this point is commonly considered a light roast.
 This roast style is characterized by acidic compounds and its flavor is usually described as fruity.
+In some cases, depending on the roasting device, these coffees can be excessively acidic, becoming more palatable in a specific time after roasting.
 When roasting to second crack, often referred to as dark roast, pyrolysis occurs as the chemical decomposition of sucrose.
 It is this pyrolysis reaction that forms the appealing aromas in coffee, whose presence and stability is so fleeting.

 The composition of these aromas consists of aldehydes, ketones, and ethers, along with carbon dioxide gas.
 Additionally, vegetable oil and glycerol are volatilized from the bean.
-While CO2 does not contribute to coffee’s flavor, it carries the other volatile compounds with it as it dissipates from the bean.
+While CO2 does not contribute to coffee’s flavor, its rate of dissipation coincides with the other volatile compounds in the bean.
 To date, more than 660 volatile compounds – collectively referred to as the volatile aroma constituents – have been identified in coffee, and their presence and rates of dissipation have been long studied.
-As these volatile aromas dissipate, the flavor of coffee diminishes.
-Once they have left the bean, oxygen is able to enter and the vegetable oils turn rancid, further altering the flavor of coffee.
+As these volatile aromas dissipate, the flavor of coffee diminishes and oxygen causes the vegetable oils to turn rancid, further altering the flavor of coffee.

 It is important to recognize that these compounds are created by temperature and released through temperature.
 (This is why hot water is used to brew coffee and why steeping coffee in cold water yields poor results in flavor.)
 The longer coffee beans are exposed to higher temperatures, the faster the release of the volatile compounds.
-At room temperature, these compounds become largely absent in 7 to 10 days when exposed directly.
+At room temperature the compounds in second-crack roasted coffee become largely absent in 7 to 10 days when exposed directly.
 Without any form of preservation, coffee beans are moderately stale in a week, more stale in two weeks, and quite stale in three weeks.

 Since the advent of selling commercially roasted coffee beans directly to consumers, stale coffee has been a constant issue.
-Most efforts to preserve coffee’s flavor centered on packaging that provided a barrier to oxygen from the beans.
+Most efforts to preserve coffee’s flavor centered on packaging that provided an oxygen barrier to the beans.
+However, roasted and ground coffee sealed in cans must “de-gas” for several hours before packaging otherwise the can integrity is compromised resulting in stale, flavorless coffee.
+Most “specialty” coffee is package in sealed plastic or foil laminate bags with a one-way valve that allows the gasses to slowly release.
 This only provides a partial solution, as it does not preserve the coffee’s aroma – it merely slows oxygenation.
-Put simply, packaging doesn’t preserve what’s good about coffee, it simply keeps the coffee from going bad.

 Storing coffee beans in an air-tight container in your freezer is sufficient enough to maintain coffee’s freshness for several months.
-Additionally, recent studies have shown that grinding frozen coffee beans results in improved particle distribution, reducing bitter tastes due to excessive micro-particles.
+Additionally, grinding frozen coffee beans results in improved particle distribution, reducing bitter tastes due to excessive micro-particles.